singhalshubh/energy-bale/README.md

 - The energy counter `cray_pm:::PM_ENERGY:MEMORY` and `cray_pm:::PM_ENERGY:NODE` is used for instrumentation for all four application codes in AGP and Conveyors version.
 Thye both measure the energy drawn in joules.
 This code repository consists of `memory`, and one should replace it with `node` accordingly.

 - The aim of this experiment is to understand whether the program is power hungry or not?
+In addition, we also measure why AGP takes more energy, attributing to scaling laws of energy for OpenSHMEM APIs.
+Find the benchmark studies for APIs in `scaling-energy-benchmark`.

 ## Directory Structure